mauriciopoppe/dotfiles/README.md

 ## Requirements

-- XCode Command Line Tools, if you don't have it install it with `$ xcode-select --install`
+- XCode Command Line Tools, if you don't have it install it with `xcode-select --install`
 - ZSH (installed by default on OSX)

 ## Installation